Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 • Persistent black stools or vomiting of blood

-• Lump in the abdomen
+• A lump in the abdomen

 Diagnosis of Gastric Cancer

-Your doctor will examine you to look for any signs of spread of the cancer .Routine blood tests will indicate if you are anaemic of other systems are affected.
+Your doctor will examine you to look for any signs of spread of the cancer.
+Routine blood tests will indicate if you are anemic of other systems are affected.
+The specific tests include:

 • Endoscopic ultrasound- this is done in early tumors

-• CT Scan / PET CT Scan- this cross sectional imaging helps stage the disease and assess the extent of spread and plan the treatment.
-A PET scan is not routinely advised but may be done if there is a doubt of distant spread.
+• CT Scan / PET CT Scan- this cross sectional imaging helps stage the disease and assess the extent of spread and plan the treatment.A PET scan is not routinely advised but may be done if there is a doubt of distant spread.

-• Staging laparoscopy- it is recommended in bulky or locally advanced cases for accurate staging prior to chemotherapy.
+• Staging laparoscopy- is recommended in bulky or locally advanced cases for accurate staging prior to chemotherapy.

 Treatment Options

 The planning of treatment will depend on the extent and type of cancer, degree of spread and the age and general condition of the patient.
 Most patients are nutritionally depleted and will need support and advice on diet.
+The treatment is usually multimodality and the sequencing is decided based on the stage.

 Surgery

 Surgery is the main line of treatment and the only curative option in gastric cancer.
-Based on the location , the surgeon will decide on either a subtotal gastrectomy ( where a part of the stomach is removed) or a total gastrectomy ( where the entire stomach is removed) The surgery also involves a complete lymph node clearance of the affected area which is called a D2 Lymphadenectomy.
+Based on the location, the surgeon will decide on either a subtotal gastrectomy ( where a part of the stomach is removed) or a total gastrectomy ( where the entire stomach is removed) The surgery also involves a complete lymph node clearance of the affected area which is called a D2 Lymphadenectomy.
 Some of these surgeries can be done by laparoscopy or robotic technique but it is usually only for very early stage tumors.

 Chemotherapy